datalad-handbook/book/docs/code_from_chapters/yale.rst

    datalad get sub-01/ses-localizer/func/sub-01_ses-localizer_task-objectcategories_run-4_bold.nii.gz

 This mechanism gives you access to data without the necessity to store all of the data locally.
-As long as there is one location that data is available from (a dataset on a shared cluster, a web source, cloud storage, a USB-stick, ...) and this source is known, there is no need for storing data when it is not in use.
+As long as there is one location where data is available from (a dataset on a shared cluster, a web source, cloud storage, a USB-stick, ...) and this source is known, there is no need for storing data when it is not in use.
-If you want to try it with large amounts of data, checkout `datasets.datalad.org <http://datasets.datalad.org/>`_, a collection of more than 200TB of open data (also called :term:`The DataLad superdataset ///` because it is a dataset hierarchy that includes a large range of public datasets and can be obtained by running ``datalad clone ///``).
+If you want to try it with large amount of data, checkout `datasets.datalad.org <http://datasets.datalad.org/>`_, a collection of more than 200TB of open data (also called :term:`The DataLad superdataset ///` because it is a dataset hierarchy that includes a large range of public datasets and can be obtained by running ``datalad clone ///``).

 .. importantnote:: In fact, use your DataLad skills right now!